 Incept: New Student Student understands that not only is this a time of transition for students but for parents and family members as well.
 Therefore, we have scheduled a special Parent/Guest Incept that will connect parents and guests to the Georgia State University community and answer questions directly related to them.
-Parent/Guest programs run concurrently with student Incept sessions, but some sessions during the day will be conducted specifically for parents.
+Parent/guest programs run concurrently with student Incept sessions, but some sessions during the day will be conducted specifically for parents.

 What to Expect

-By attending Parent/Guest Incept, you will:
+By attending Incept with your student, you will: